googleinterns/jepsen-on-spanner/README.md

 To cleanup a previous job with 3 workers:

 `python main.py -w 3 -d --project [projectID] --instance [instanceID] --database [databaseID]`

-## Design Overview

-This framework focuses on testing the consistency models of the Spanner database.
-It does this by setting up multiple workers on a Google Kubernetes Engine cluster and running operations on them against a Spanner instance.
-Depending on different types of benchmarks the framework measures, the operation types can be different, but they can all be broken down into read / write actions to Spanner.
-Each operation also records two entries in a history.
-Once all operations are performed, the history is extracted and fed to a verifier to check against the consistency model of that benchmark.

-For the scope of this project, we have implemented two types of benchmarks: `bank` and `linearizability`.
-- The `bank` benchmark treats the Spanner instance as a series of accounts with balances.
-It supports two types of operations: a `read` across all accounts, and a `transfer` between two accounts.
-The benchmark then verifies if the balances read reflect all previous successful `transfer` operations.
-Also support stale `read` operations.
-- The `linearizability` benchmark treats the Spanner instance as a key-value store.
-It supports three types of operations: `read`, `write` or a `transaction` that contains a mixture of reads and writes.
-The verifier then checks for linearizability and external consistency models.

-The configuration of the ratio between each type of operations and operation number etc. can be found in `test-config.json`.

 ## Workflow